Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Characterization of minimizable action functionals

 Let $E$ be a complete, sequential, locally-convex topological vector space of Borel measurable functions on $TM$ that contains $C^\infty(TM)$ as a subset.
-We will assume that the topology of $C^\infty(TM)$ described above is finer than the one this space inherits from $E$, so that every open set in the inherited topology is an open set in the topology described above.
+We will assume that $\mathscr H(c)\subset E^*$ and that the topology of $C^\infty(TM)$ described above is finer than the one this space inherits from $E$, so that every open set in the inherited topology is an open set in the topology described above.
 This assumption implies that every continuous linear functional $\vartheta\in E^*$ defines a compactly-supported distribution when restricted to $C^\infty(TM)$.

-To give some examples, $E$ could be a weighted version of $L^k(TM)$ with $k\in[1,\infty]$, or a space of $C^\ell$ functions on $TM$ with $\ell\in[0,\infty]$ and the topology induced by the seminorms \eqref{eq:seminorms} for $k\leq\ell$.
-For the verification of their adequacy, it may be useful to recall that it is enough for a topological vector space to be normed or first-countable in order for it to be sequential.
+To give some examples, $E$ could be a space of $C^\ell$ functions on $TM$ with $\ell\in[0,\infty]$ and the topology induced by the seminorms \eqref{eq:seminorms} for $k\leq\ell$.
+For the verification of their adequacy, it may be useful to recall that it is enough for a topological vector space to be normed, metric, or first-countable in order for it to be sequential.

-\begin{thm} Let $c$ be a normal 0-current on $M$ that is a boundary.
+\begin{theorem} Let $c$ be a normal 0-current on $M$ that is a boundary.

 If $L$ is an element of $E$ such that the action functional $\nu\mapsto\int_{TM} L\,d\nu$ reaches its minimum within $\mathscr H(c)$ at some point $\mu$, then there exist functions $f_1,f_2,\dots$ in $C^\infty(M)$, nonnegative functions $g_1,g_2,\dots$ in $E$ such that